ojm-it/modddels_1/modddels_annotations/README.md

 - You sometimes need to use the `TypeName` annotation [(See relevant section).](#typename-annotation)

 On the other hand, this makes this package's codebase much easier to maintain, and also it enforces a naming style that will hopefully make your code more readable.

-# Additional information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.